lukaspustina/rs-collector/README.md

   1. Remove collector if dead
   1. Remove collector if too many collection failures
 1. [ ] Support multiple Galera Collectors -- also change in Ansible role
+1. [ ] Add internal metrics `rs-collector.*`

+## Installation

+There is an Ansile role available at [Ansible Galaxy](https://galaxy.ansible.com/Rheinwerk/rs_collector/) that automates the installation of rs-collector.